maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

     [bookdown](https://bookdown.org/yihui/bookdown/)
   + Scientific poster with [pagedown](https://github.com/rstudio/pagedown) or [posterdown](https://github.com/brentthorne/posterdown)
   + Data dashboard with [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/)
-* At least three finalized data displays, with each accompanied by a strong narrative/story, **as well as the history** of how the visualization changed over time.
+* At least four finalized data displays, with each accompanied by a strong narrative/story, **as well as the history** of how the visualization changed over time.

 You must show iterations of your data displays, highlighting how they evolved over time and why you made the specific changes you did.
 If you go the website route, a blog post for each visualization showing their evolution would work great.
 Dashboards similarly have built in mechanisms to help show the history of plot.